SanjinKurelic/CapitalBusConnect/README.md

 - database username: **cbcadmin**
 - database password: **cbcadmin**

-**Important: Setting time zone in hibernate.properties is crucial!** If you are not in **UTC** time zone, then you need to change the time zone in CBC project.
+**Important: Setting time zone in hibernate.properties is crucial!** If you are not in **Europe/Zagreb** time zone, then you need to change the time zone in CBC project.
 In the project, go to:

  ```
 CapitalBusConnect > CapitalBusConnectRepository > src > main > resources > hibernate.properties